MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 TypeError: must be str, not int
 ```
 {: .error}
 Even though `energy` looks like a number to us, it is really a string, so we can not add an integer to it.
 We need to change the data type of energy to a float.
+This is called *casting*.

 ```
 energy = float(energy)